By Jean Hofve, DVM

 While nutritionists simplify obesity as a matter of “too many calories in and too few calories expended,” it is obviously not that simple.
 Obesity is a symptom of a systemic imbalance, basically a disease state.
 Dieting (starving) a cat down to his “ideal” weight does not address the cause of the problem.
 Common contributors to obesity include:

-- In a multi-cat household, when one cat goes to the food bowl, curiosity or the competitive instinct may cause another cat to investigate and, while she’s there, take a few nibbles.
+- In a multi-cat household, when one cat goes to the food bowl, curiosity or competition may cause another cat to investigate and, while she’s there, take a few nibbles.
 Enough nibbles over time can create a big problem!

 - Boredom also plays a role.
 Cats who are home alone all day may eat just for something pleasurable to do.
 Spending quality time with your cat, particularly using play therapy sessions, will be a crucial part of a weight loss program.